 Once your subscription is live, you can top-up your account at any time through the website.
 Sometimes we’ll give you a bonus credit depending on how much you top-up.
 The bonus credit might change from time to time or we might have an offer on when you top-up.
 Our website will always be up to date so make sure you check when you top-up.
 As this is a subscription service, we have a small subscription which we charge each month.

 Just in case you forget to top-up, we’ll send you a reminder email when your balance drops below £10 and also when your account is empty.
-If the balance of your account reaches zero, we’ll stop taking calls for you.
-As soon as you top-up again, we’ll start taking them again.
+If the balance of your account reaches zero, we’ll stop answering your calls – even if your customers are still calling.
+As soon as you top-up, we’ll start answering calls immediately.

 We’ll keep answering your calls as long as there’s credit in your account and someone has called you within the last 30 days.
 You can always stop your service at any time as long as you let us know at least one month in advance.